nipafx/nipafx.dev/content/articles/2018-08-05-junit-5-disabled-conditions.md

 If they match, the condition will be ignored and the test hence be activated.
 With `*` you can deactivate all conditions and hence run all tests.

-One way to pass this parameter is as a system property with `-Djunit.jupiter.conditions.deactivate=*`.
+One way to pass this parameter is as a system property with `shell§-Djunit.jupiter.conditions.deactivate=*`.

 ## Extension Points For Conditions

-Remember what we said about [extension points](http://blog.codefx.org/design/architecture/junit-5-extension-model/#Extension-Points)?
+Remember what we said about [extension points](junit-5-extension-model#extension-points)?
 No?
 In short: There's a bunch of them and each relates to a specific interface.
 Implementations of these interfaces can be handed to JUnit (for example, with with the `@ExtendWith` annotation) and it calls them at the appropriate time.